EternalEvan/Astra/README.md

 | `s_curve`         | S-shaped Trajectory         |
 | `left_right`      | Rotate Left → Rotate Right  |

+## Future Work 🚀

+Looking ahead, we plan to further enhance Astra in several directions:

+- **Training with Wan-2.2:** Upgrade our model using the latest Wan-2.2 framework to release a more powerful version with improved generation quality.
+- **3D Spatial Consistency:** Explore techniques to better preserve 3D consistency across frames for more coherent and realistic video generation.
+- **Long-Term Memory:** Incorporate mechanisms for long-term memory, enabling the model to handle extended temporal dependencies and complex action sequences.

+These directions aim to push Astra towards more robust and interactive video world modeling.

 <!-- ### Training

 Step 1: Set up the environment